bruhmeric/torrentwave-2/README.md

 # Torrent Wave

-A sleek and modern user interface to search for torrents using a Jackett backend.
+A sleek and modern user interface to search for torrents using a Prowlarr backend.

 ## Features